William Underwood Company: Deviled ham and devil logo

 Underwood first canned deviled ham in 1868, as a mixture of ground ham with various seasonings.
 Deviling was done with other meat and seafood products, including turkey, chicken, tongue and lobster.
 "Deviling" consists of adding spices such as pepper sauce, cayenne pepper, Dijon mustard, or chopped chili peppers.
 Deviled eggs are one well-known example of this process.
 The devil logo was trademarked in 1870.
 The company claims that it is the oldest food trademark still in use in the United States.
 The red devil that debuted in 1895 and started as a demonic figure evolved into a much friendlier version when compared to the original.

 The older version, in use during the first half of the 20th century, can be seen in many old magazine advertisements, such as one from Woman's Home Companion, August 1921.
 It lacks the pitchfork and smile of the modern version, and has long fingernails or claws not found in the modern version.
 The barbed tail is in the shape of the letter W, and along with the lower-case M to the right of the devil forms the abbreviation "Wm.", for William, as in William Underwood.
 The opening scene in William Faulkner's 1938 short story "Barn Burning" makes reference to the original logo.

-The lettering in the logo and on the can spouting small flames, reinforcing the spicy devil concept.
+The lettering in the logo and on the can spout small flames, reinforcing the spicy devil concept.
 In 2008, B&G Foods updated the devil logo by adding color to the previously all-red image.
 The pitchfork became black, and small amounts of yellow were added in the tail and horns, along with shading to add depth.
 The yellow in the tail and horns was later removed.
 The devil logo has appeared on Underwood products that are not deviled, as part of the overall brand identity, such as sardines, liverwurst, corned beef and chicken spreads and chicken breast.
 In the 1980s, an animated version of the devil logo was created for TV advertising.

 Other companies have sold deviled ham products.
-In 1900, at least seven other companies produced their own versions of deviled ham, among them Armour and Company, and Libby's.
+In 1900, at least seven other companies produced their own versions of deviled ham, among them Armour and Company and Libby's.

-An illustration of a can of Underwood Deviled Ham, 1921 advertisement.
+A can of Underwood Deviled Ham, 1921.

 Advertising in the Ladies' Home Journal, 1948.

 2008 logo from Underwood Chicken Spread.
 Color and shading were added to the previous logo.